wh-alice/mig_visualstudio/vs/test/how-to--specify-the-percentage-of-virtual-users-that-use-web-cache-data.md

 ---
-title: "How to: Specify the Percentage of Virtual Users that Use Web Cache Data | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Specify the Percentage of Virtual Users that Use Web Cache Data" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"